Sckarge/Sckarge/README.md

 I am a tech enthusiast currently pursuing a Btech in CS from Vellore Institute of Technology.

-I am an *ML enthusiast* so if you have any projects that you want to collaborate on you can contact me
+I am also currently learning *ML/AI* so if you have any projects that you want to collaborate on you can contact me

 📫 How to reach me:
 LinkedIn: https://www.linkedin.com/in/shlok-kulkarni61103